World Geodetic System: Updates and new standards

 The original standardization document for WGS 84 was Technical Report 8350.2, published in September 1987 by the Defense Mapping Agency (which later became the National Imagery and Mapping Agency).
 New editions were published in September 1991 and July 1997; the latter edition was amended twice, in January 2000 and June 2004.
 The standardization document was revised again and published in July 2014 by the National Geospatial-Intelligence Agency as NGA.STND.0036.
 These updates provide refined descriptions of the Earth and realizations of the system for higher precision.

+The original WGS84 model had an absolute accuracy of 1–2 meters.
+WGS84 (G730) first incorporated GPS observations, taking the accuracy down to 10 cm/component rms.
+All following revisions including WGS84 (G873) and WGS84 (G1150) also used GPS.

+WGS 84 (G1762) is the sixth update to the WGS reference frame.

-WGS 84 has most recently been updated to use the reference frame G2139, which was released on January 3, 2021 as an update to G1762' (with a prime).
-This frame is aligned with the IGb14 realization of the International Terrestrial Reference Frame (ITRF) 2014 and uses new Antex standard.
+WGS 84 has most recently been updated to use the reference frame G2296, which was released on 7 January 2024 as an update to G2139, now aligned to both the ITRF2020, the most recent ITRF realization, and the IGS20, the frame used by the International GNSS Service (IGS).
+G2139 was aligned with the IGb14 realization of the International Terrestrial Reference Frame (ITRF) 2014 and uses the new IGS Antex standard.

 Updates to the original geoid for WGS 84 are now published as a separate Earth Gravitational Model (EGM), with improved resolution and accuracy.
 Likewise, the World Magnetic Model (WMM) is updated separately.
 The current version of WGS 84 uses EGM2008 and WMM2020.

 Solution for Earth orientation parameters consistent with ITRF2014 is also needed (IERS EOP 14C04).